Rotherfield Primary School

 At Rotherfield Primary School, we use Read Write Inc (RWI) as our primary reading scheme.

 In Reception and Year 1 the children follow the RWI Speedy Sounds phonics scheme.
-From year 2 onwards we use the No Nonsense spelling scheme.
+From year 2 onwards we use the RWI spelling scheme.
 Each class has 20 minutes of phonics or spelling lessons a day.

 Click on the RWI image below to learn more about our synthetic phonics programme and how you can best support your child at home.